-- Offering cash payments to a physician; - ➤ Entering into agreements or arrangements of any kind with any practitioner or representative of a health facility whereby any benefit, financial or otherwise, shall accrue to the parties of such agreement; - Billing for services available free of charge to the general public; - Billing for services not properly ordered by a qualified or otherwise legally authorized physician or certified nurse practitioner; - Nursing services provided by an individual nurse exceeding sixteen (16) hours in a 24-hour period; - ➤ Billing for services provided by the patient's spouse, parent, grandparent, son, son-in-law, daughter, daughter-in-law, brother, or sister; - ➤ Billing for PDN services while the patient is receiving comparable or duplicative services in a physician's office, clinic, hospital or other medical facility; - Operating a motor vehicle while the nurse is purported to be providing nursing services.
+- Offering cash payments to a physician; - ➤ Entering into agreements or arrangements of any kind with any practitioner or representative of a health facility whereby any benefit, financial or otherwise, shall accrue to the parties of such agreement; - Billing for services available free of charge to the general public; - Billing for services not properly ordered by a qualified or otherwise legally authorized physician or certified nurse practitioner; - Nursing services provided by an individual nurse exceeding sixteen (16) hours in a 24-hour period; - ➤ Billing for services provided by the patient's legally responsible relative. - ➤ Billing for PDN services while the patient is receiving comparable or duplicative services in a physician's office, clinic, hospital or other medical facility; - Operating a motor vehicle while the nurse is purported to be providing nursing services.